voostindie/markdown-curator/README.md

 The Project module turns one folder in your vault, excluding subdirectories, into a project repository.
 Every document in the folder represents a project that you want to track.

-Apart from being a normal document, a project has a number of additional attributes.
+Apart from being a normal document, a project has a number of additional properties.
 These come built-in:

 - **Priority**: an integer value denoting the priority.
 The lower the more important.
 Property name: `priority`.
 - **Status**: a simple string; I use emojis myself: 🟢, 🟠, 🛑, ⛔️, ✅, 🗑️.
 Property name: `status`.
 - **Last modification date**: a date representing when the project was last worked on.
-Property name: `last-modified`.
+Property name: `last_modified`.
 - **Lead**: a reference to some other document, typically representing a person.
 Property name: `lead`.

-By default, these attributes are read from front matter in the project document, using the properties mentioned above, but this can be overruled by providing custom plugins to resolve these values from wherever you want.
+By default, these properties are read from and written to front matter in the project document, using the properties mentioned above, but their source can be overruled by providing custom plugins to resolve these values from wherever you want.

 (Stay tuned for a couple of those to be introduced soon, or have a look at the `vmc` application, which already has a couple.
 For example, there's a plugin that pulls the last modification date from the journal, and there's another that resolves the priority from the order of the projects in OmniFocus.)